 2.1 Which categories/types of entities are covered by the relevant legislation as purchasers?

-The PCC currently recognises three main categories of awarding authorities the State (Government and other Central Administration Bodies);
+The PCC currently recognises three main categories of awarding authorities.

 Article 2(1) PCC enshrines the first group of awarding authorities.
 It is generally composed of the traditional public sector: